 University of Bristol

-What did you do while on the vacation scheme (eg, type of work, networking, presentations or social events)?
+What did you do while on the vacation scheme?

-What did you feel that you gained from the placement (eg, insight into the firm, useful contacts or an appreciation of a trainee’s workload)?
+What did you feel that you gained from the placement?

 Which were the most enjoyable - and most challenging - aspects of the scheme?